 The poem consists of one stanza of 9 lines.
 While the poem does not have a consistent rhyme scheme, some instances of end rhyme occur (‘suppurate’ + ‘wait’).
 The poem covers two perspectives, one of the rabbit gripped in the jaws of fever, and the other is the poet observing the animal.

 Myxomatosis is the name of a disease fatal to European rabbits caused by the myxoma virus.
 The virus is transmitted through insects and direct contract.
 It leaves the infected rabbit in a state of paralysis, hypothermia and liable to respiratory failure.
 The disease was introduced into Britain in 1953 to control the wild rabbit population.
 Incredibly fatal and effective, it was reported that up to 99% of the rabbit population was wiped out.
 Larkin writes Myxomatosis in 1954 in response to the introduction of the disease.

 The employment of ‘soundless’ to describe the ‘field’ brings an eery and desolate tone to the poem.
-The stillness of the paralysed rabbit and the unmoving scenery creates a solemn atmosphere.
-A horrible stagnancy characterises the poem, began in line one and continued right until the last word.
+The stillness of the paralyzed rabbit and the unmoving scenery creates a solemn atmosphere.
+A horrible stagnancy characterizes the poem, began in line one and continued right until the last word.

 Larkin further explores the symptoms of the rabbit, describing the ‘hot’ hours passing.
 Here, ‘hot’ is used as a reflection of the rabbit’s fever, with Larkin projecting the slow pain the rabbit experiences onto the reader.